insun/SimpleAOP/README.md

 Usage with the ZF2 controllers
 ------------

 The usage with ZF2 controllers format the arguments to provide request object.
-An exemple with a before before joint point :
+An example with a before before joint point :

 ```php